Wesley Johnson (American football): 2014

 Johnson was claimed off waivers by the New York Jets on October 13, 2014.
 Upon arrival, head coach Rex Ryan named Johnson the backup center behind Nick Mangold.
 Throughout his rookie season, Johnson did not appear in any games.

 2015

 He competed with Dakota Dozier and Dalton Freeman for the backup center job throughout training camp.
-On September 5, 2015, Johnson was waived by the New York Jets and re-signed to the practice squad.
+On September 5, 2015, Johnson was waived by the Jets and re-signed to the practice squad.
 New head coach Todd Bowles named guard Dakota Dozier the backup center to Nick Mangold.
 On October 28, 2015, the New York Jets signed him to the active roster after it was apparent starting center Nick Mangold would miss the next game after suffering a neck injury.

-On November 1, 2015, Johnson earned his first career start and made his official regular season debut in the New York Jets loss at the Oakland Raiders.
+On November 1, 2015, Johnson earned his first career start and made his official regular season debut in the Jets loss at the Oakland Raiders.
 He finished the 2015 season appearing in ten games and one start.